As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Are Totes umbrellas good quality?

 Totes umbrellas are adequate for light rain in calm conditions.
 They are not designed for wind resistance and will invert in strong gusts.
 For serious weather, Repel is the better choice.
+The NeverWet Totes models offer better waterproofing than standard Totes but still lack the windproof frame.

 Does Repel have a warranty?

 Yes — Repel offers a lifetime replacement guarantee.
 If your umbrella breaks due to a manufacturing defect, they replace it.
 Contact Repel through their Amazon storefront with your order details.
+No time limit, no questions asked on frame failures.

 What is the cheapest windproof umbrella?